 An email blacklist is a list of domains or IP addresses a blacklist operator caught sending emails to accounts they did not willingly subscribe to.

 Simply put, those on the blacklist are considered bad actors.
-While most of these bad actors are generally spammers, any legitimate mailer who does not adhere to the email marketing best practices may also be impacted.
+While most of these bad actors are spammers, any legitimate mailer not adhering to email marketing best practices may also be impacted.

 The Internal Email Blacklist Service